 Our top-rated pick is the Cuisinart Multiclad Pro Stainless Steel 12-Piece Cookware Set, thanks to its excellent performance, selection of pieces, and great value.
-For a more budget-friendly option, our choice is the T-Fal C515SC Professional Nonstick Cookware Set (available here), which offers a wonderful assortment of pots and pans at a price that won't break the bank.
+For a more budget-friendly option, our choice is the T-Fal C515SC Professional Nonstick Cookware Set (available on Amazon), which offers a wonderful assortment of pots and pans at a price that won't break the bank.

 What To Look for in Induction-Friendly Cookware